Department of Labor Logo United States Department of Labor

 • Shape metal to hold the gems in pieces of jewelry

-Bench jewelers, also known as metalsmiths, silversmiths, goldsmiths, and platinumsmiths, are the most common type of jewelers.
-They possess a wide array of skills.
-They usually do tasks ranging from simple jewelry cleaning and repair to making molds and pieces from scratch.
-Some specialize in particular tasks such as repairs, hand engraving, stringing, wax carving/model making, enameling, stone cutting, soldering, stone setting, and hand building.
+Bench jewelers, also known as metalsmiths, silversmiths, goldsmiths, and platinumsmiths, do tasks ranging from simple jewelry cleaning and repair to creating molds and original pieces.
+Some specialize in duties such as hand engraving, stone cutting, or soldering.

-Gemologists analyze, describe, and certify the quality and characteristics of gemstones.
-After using microscopes, computerized tools, and other grading instruments to examine gemstones or finished pieces of jewelry, they write reports certifying that the items are of a particular quality.
-Most gemologists have completed the Graduate Gemologist program through the Gemological Institute of America.
+Gemologists analyze, identify, describe, and certify the quality and characteristics of gemstones and pearls.
+They write reports certifying that the items are of a particular quality.

 Work Environment About this section